gholme4/good_rest/README.md

 ### Installation
 Download the zip of this repo and paste its contents in your site's plugins folder.

+### Dashboard settings page
+In the WordPress admin click the Good REST settings menu item to get to the settings page.
+There you have options to change the API endpoint prefix and generate a new API key.
+There is also a list of routes displayed.

+There are built in routes generated from registered post types.
+Each can be disabled by unchecking the box next it.

 ### Developer Instructions
 To create routes, define them in the theme's functions file.
 It's possible to define dynamic routes for GET, POST, DELETE, and PUT requests and send parameters with each.
 #### Code examples